JCofman/Changelog/README.md

 ## Release Notes

+### 0.0.5

+- update package ts-loader
+- Should now also fetch scoped packages

 ### 0.0.4

 - Should fix issue [#4](https://github.com/JCofman/Changelog/issues/4) it now determines whether the latest release has some valid content